ykubra/air_quality_poland/README.md

 - Docker installed on your local machine

 # Getting Started
-1. Docker Instructions

-This process will generate a zip file containing the required dependencies that can be used in the AWS Lambda function.
+1. Docker Instructions: This process will generate a zip file containing the required dependencies that can be used in the AWS Lambda function.
     - Step 1 : In the terminal, run the `docker build -t <your image name> .` command to build the Docker image with the specified name.

     - Step 2 : After building the image, run `docker images` command to see the list of Docker images available.